top of page

 Originally a textile artist, Georgia has been a BACP registered therapist since 2000.

-For the best part of 30 years, Georgia has used art and creative activities to support wellbeing in multiple different contexts and communities, including working with excluded and marginalised young women, teenage cancer patients, young dancers in training, primary school children, teenage parents and those who have experienced CSE.
+For the best part of 30 years, she has used art and creative activities to support wellbeing in multiple different contexts and communities, including working with excluded and marginalised young women, teenage cancer patients, young dancers in training, primary school children, teenage parents and those who have experienced CSE.

 Her activism often centres around class, epistemic and mental health based injustice.